 4. How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 All children at Wolverham are tracked using our school’s assessment schedule; this takes place at least 3 times a year.
 Children are continually assessed through each daily lesson and areas for development are highlighted and worked upon.
-Progress is currently assessed using Symphony grids which carefully track individual children’s progress towards the end of year expectations.
+Progress is currently assessed using our own tracking grids or PIVAT’s which carefully track individual children’s progress towards the end of year expectations.
 These are available to view by parents at any time.
-Children who are not yet accessing the national curriculum are assessed using p-scales at present although this is due for review in December 2016.

 If children are not making expected progress, the SENDCO will identify why, alongside the class teacher, and new targets will be adjusted.
 We may seek external support to offer further advice to support your child.

 We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher or SENDCO and discuss how your child is getting on.
-This academic year, afternoon appointments are the best time to see Miss Ogden as she is out of class.
 We can offer advice and practical ways that you can help your child at home depending on the individual needs of your child.

 We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

 If your child has complex SEND, they may have an EHC Plan (Education Health Care Plan) which means that a formal Annual Review will take place to discuss your child’s progress and a report will be written.
-Some children may currently have a Statement of Additional Needs but over time, this will be transferred across to an EHC (by April 2017).
 This can also be done at a six monthly review if changes to circumstances occur or concerns arise from school or parents.